 The types of health and safety concerns that are found and addressed.

-How often the programs are able to address (vs. “walk away” from) any health and safety concerns that are found.
+How often the programs are able to address (vs. unable to address) any health and safety concerns that are found and why.

 Spending to address health and safety concerns.

-Geographic and building type distribution of both health and safety issues and the ability of the PA’s programs to address them.
+Geographic and building type distribution of health and safety data.

+The types of materials used for air sealing and insulation.

 The specific reporting metrics used to inform understanding of these issues will be developed collaboratively with interested stakeholders and may evolve over time.